 We can learn valuable lessons from the life of Samuel Andrews.
-Haven’t ever heard of him?
+Haven’t you ever heard of him?
 There’s a reason.
-He was John D. Rockefeller’s right-hand man, and stood to become one of the world’s richest men.
+He was John D. Rockefeller’s right-hand man and stood to become one of the world’s richest men.
 But then something got in the way.

 There is an important lesson to be learned from the story of Samuel Andrews, as told by biographer Ron Chernow in Titan: The Life of John D. Rockefeller.

 John D. Rockefeller learned to clean oil from Sam Andrews.
 Andrews was the ideal partner for Rockefeller.
 While he lacked business sense, he had mechanical knowledge that Rockefeller didn’t.
 The quality of kerosene that Andrews was able to produce, and the efficiency of his process, rendered him indispensable—until something got into the way.
 But before we get to that, a bit of history.